-- For the Impella RP and Impella RP Flex System with SmartAssist ONLY: Member must have a body surface area ≥ 1.5 m AND meet ONE of the following indications: - a.
-Acute right heart failure - b.
-Right heart failure decompensation following left ventricular assist device (LVAD) implantation - c.
+- ≥ 1.5 m AND meet ONE of the following indications: - a.
+Acute right heart failure; OR - b.
+Right heart failure decompensation following left ventricular assist device (LVAD) implantation; OR - c.
 Cardiogenic shock due to acute MI, heart transplant, or open-heart surgery that is not responsive to optimal medical management and conventional treatment measures.